-The End-Stage Kidney Disease and Kidney Transplant Program at Froedtert Hospital is a national leader in adult live donor and deceased donor kidney transplants.
+The End-Stage Kidney Disease and Kidney Transplant Program at Froedtert Hospital is a national leader in adult living donor and deceased donor kidney transplants.
 Our program is recognized for outstanding patient survival rates, research, innovation, expert staff and shorter wait times.
 The program is certified for kidney transplantation by the Centers for Medicare and Medicaid.

 At Froedtert Hospital, we performed our first kidney transplant in 1967, Wisconsin’s first minimally invasive donor surgery (nephrectomy) in 1999 and the state’s first incompatible blood type kidney transplant in 2004.
 The transplant team collaborates with experts in pancreas transplant and end-stage kidney disease to offer comprehensive, multidisciplinary care.

-Outcomes Exceed National Averages
+Kidney Transplant Outcomes Exceed National Averages

-The End-Stage Kidney Disease and Kidney Transplant Program offers consistent excellence in survival outcomes that meet or exceed national benchmarks.
-For the most current outcomes, visit the Scientific Registry of Transplant Recipients (SRTR).
+The End-Stage Kidney Disease and Kidney Transplant Program offers consistent excellence in kidney transplant survival outcomes that meet or exceed national benchmarks.
+For the most current outcomes data, visit the Scientific Registry of Transplant Recipients (SRTR).

-- Incompatible transplant — Our End-Stage Kidney Disease and Kidney Transplant Program was the first in the state and is one of the few in the country offering incompatible blood type transplantation through its partnership with BloodCenter of Wisconsin.
+- Incompatible transplant — Our End-Stage Kidney Disease and Kidney Transplant Program was the first in the state and is one of the few in the country offering incompatible blood type transplantation through its partnership with Versiti Blood Center of Wisconsin.
 The approach decreases wait times for patients by expanding the pool of donors beyond those with a compatible blood type.
 Treatments before and after transplant reduce rejection by lowering antibodies in the patient’s blood.